 1. Provide documentation of a 24-hour observation in a physical therapy department(s) with a minimum of at least two levels of care (e.g. acute care hospital, skilled nursing facility, home health, and outpatient physical therapy clinic).
-Equivalent work

-- experience in rehabilitation may be accepted to fulfill observation experiences.
-Observation forms will be provided by the Program Chair. - 2.
-Participate in a required program informational session.
+Equivalent work experience in rehabilitation may be accepted to fulfill observation experiences.
+Observation forms will be provided by the Program Chair.